yinndlovu/pinky-promises-web/README.md

-This is the web repository for Pinky Promises
+This is the web part of Pinky Promises

+Made for admin actions on the application